 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we are quoting a source that uses a different translation.]

-To better understand the two previously cited scriptures, we will consider what a number of Bible commentaries say about blasphemy against the Holy Spirit.
+To provide a better understanding of the previously-cited scriptures, we will consider what a number of Bible commentaries say about blasphemy against the Holy Spirit.

-In reference to the two aforementioned scriptures, Barnes’ Notes on the Whole Bible explain that the unpardonable sin involves direct insult, abuse, or speaking evil against the Holy Spirit by alleging that certain displays of God’s mercy and power were the work of Satan.
+In reference to the aforementioned scriptures, Barnes’ Notes on the Whole Bible explains that the unpardonable sin involves direct insult, abuse, or speaking evil against the Holy Spirit by alleging that certain displays of God’s mercy and power were the work of Satan.
 According to Barnes,

 In [Matthew 12:31-32] and in Mark 3:28-30, Jesus states the awful nature of the sin of which [the Pharisees] had been guilty.
 That sin was the sin against the Holy Spirit.
 It consisted in charging him with being in league with the devil, or accusing him of working his miracles, not by the “spirit” or “power” of God, but by the aid of the prince of the devils.
 It was therefore a direct insult, abuse, or evil speaking against the Holy Spirit – the spirit by which Jesus worked his miracles.
 That this was what he intended by this sin, at that time, is clear from Mark 3:30, “because they said he had an unclean spirit.”
 All other sins – all speaking against the Saviour himself – might be remitted.
 But this sin was clearly against the Holy One; it was alleging that the highest displays of God‘s mercy and power were the work of the devil; and it argued, therefore, the deepest depravity of mind.
 The sin of which he speaks is therefore clearly stated.
 It was accusing him of working miracles by the aid of the devil, thus dishonoring the Holy Spirit.